 College and Chronic Illness: Your First Two Weeks on Campus

-The first few weeks on campus with a new chronic illness (or new school) can be seriously daunting.
-It’s hard to keep track of all the new places, people, and rules, so here’s a quick cheat sheet to your first few weeks on campus and the most important things to accomplish:
+The first few weeks on campus with a new chronic illness (or new school) can be extraordinarily daunting.
+It’s hard to keep track of all the new places, people, and rules, so here’s a quick cheat sheet to your first two weeks on campus and the most important things to take note of:

 Week 1 Priorities: